 That said, with such a low rewards rate and no bonus for new cardholders, it could take quite some time to earn a lot of points.
 Even if you regularly charged $5,000 a month to your card, for example, you’d collect just 60,000 rewards points by the end of the year, which would be worth $1,200 in travel or cash.
 That’s not much more than the card’s annual fee.

-Depending on your spending choices, you could earn just as much with the Gold Card as you would with a premium rewards card that costs half as much to own.
+Depending on your spending choices, you could earn just as much with the a premium rewards card that costs half as much to own as you can with the Gold Card.

 You can redeem your rewards for travel, gift cards, cash, statement credits, or merchandise through Luxury Card’s online portal or over the telephone.
 The value of your points will vary depending on how you redeem them.
 Your best bet is to redeem your points for cash back or travel since they’ll be worth 2 cents each.